-THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOI R" THE ELECTION OF DIRECTORS AND "FOR" PROPOSALS 2, 3 AND 4.
-PLEASE SIGN, DATE AND RETURN PROMPTLY IN THE ENCLOSED E NVELOPE.
+The Notice of Meeting, Pro AVAILABILITY OF PROXY MATERIAL: xy Statement, Proxy Card are available at tproxyportal.com/ast/15417/ your p envelope a ign, date and mail roxy card in the provided as soon s possible.
+FOR" THE ELECTION OF DIRECTORS AND "FOR" PROPOSALS 2, 3 AND 4.
+DENVELOPE.
 PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE 1.
-Election of Directors: NOMINEES: Sol J. Barer, Ph.D.
-Donald J. Hayden, Jr. Proposal to approve an amendment to our Restated Certificate of Incorporation to increase the number of shares of common stock, par value \$.01 per share, that we are authorized to issue from 125,000,000 to 250,000,000.
-WITHHOLD AUTHORITY FOR ALL NOMINEES FOR ALL EXCEPT (See instructions below) Proposal to ratify the selection of Emst & Young LLP as the independent registered public accounting firm for Amicus Therapeutics, Inc. for fiscal year ending December 31, 2015.
-Proposal to approve, on an advisory basis, the Company's executive compensation.
-INSTRUCTIONS: To withhold authority to vote for any individual nominee(s), mark "FOR ALL EXCEPT" and fill in the circle next to each nominee you wish to withhold, as shown here: To change the address on your account, please check the box at right and indicate your new address in the address space above.
+Election of Directors: NOMINEES: FOR ALL NOMINEES O Sol J. Barer, Ph.D.
+VITHENCLD AUTHORITY Donald J. Hayden, Jr. VITHENCLD AUTHORITY FOR ALL NOMINEES FOR ALL NOMINEES FOR ALL EXCEPT (Bee instructord below) FOR ALL EXCEPT 2.
+Proposal to approve an amendment to our Restated Certificate of Incorporation to increase the number of shares of common stock.
+3. Proposal to ratify the selection of Ernst & Young LLP as the independent registered public accounting firm for Anicus Therapeutics, Inc. for fiscal year ending December 31, 2015.
+4. Proposal to approve, on an advisory basis, the Company's executive compensation.
+INSTRUCTIONS: To withhold authority to vote for any individual nominee(s), mark "FOR ALL EXCE and fill in the dirde next to each nominee you wish to withhold, as shown here: To change the address on your account, please check the box at right and indicate your new address in the address space above.
 Please note that changes to the registered name(s) on the account may not be submitted via this method.
-Signature of Stockholder Date: Signature of Stockholder Date: Date: Date:
+Signature of Stockholder Date: Date: Signature of Stockholder Date: jointly, each holder should sign.
+When signing as executor, administrator, attorney, trustee or guard an, please give full Note: Thease sign exactly as your name or names appear on this Proxy.
+When shares are held the as such.
+If the signer is a corporation, please sign full corporate name by duly authority. d jointly, each holder should sign.
+When signing as executor, administrator, attorney, trustee or guardian, please give full rized officer, giving full title as such.
+If signer is a partnership, please sign in partnership name by authorized person.